Fulton County approves accepting, distributing $206 million in American Rescue Plan funds

-On Tuesday, the Fulton County Board of Commissioners approved the largest relief plan in the County’s history that will provide direct help to Fulton County citizens and business owners.
+Today, the Fulton County Board of Commissioners approved the largest relief plan in the County’s history that will provide direct help to Fulton County citizens and business owners.

 The Board, on a 4-0 vote, adopted Commissioner Khadijah Abdur-Rahman’s Resolution that formally accepts as much as $206 million from the federal government under the American Rescue Plan Act, signed into law by President Biden last Thursday.
 The Resolution also earmarks six key priorities that the County must include in the use of the money.

 “I am happy that after a long debate, today my colleagues agreed and adopted this Resolution,” said Commissioner Khadijah.
 “While we are giving vaccine shots, now we can begin to give much-needed economic shots in the arm too!”

 The Resolution prioritizes the County’s $206 million in Rescue funds for:

 • Home-mortgage assistance for homeowners

 • Assistance to small businesses with less than 30 employees

 • Premium pay raise for all Fulton County employees